asdfdotdev/utm.codes/README.txt

 = Why is the create social links checkbox missing when I create a link?  =

 Batch social link creation requires selection of social networks.
-Select networks under Settings > utm.codes to create links for when batch creating social links.
+Select networks under Settings > utm.codes to create links for your preferred networks when batch creating social links.

 = What if I need custom parameters in my links? =